 Transition from year 6

-Carterton Community College works with schools throughout Carterton.
+Carterton Community College works with schools throughout Carterton and the wider area.
 Of course, pupils attending the primary schools within our designated area can be guaranteed of a place in Yr 7 however, we also work with all local schools to ensure that pupils and their parents have a free choice to attend CCC.

-In order to help the process of transition from primary to secondary school two induction days are organised for the pupils, this academic year on the 4th and 5th July 2016.
-An information evening for parents proceeds this on the Tuesday evening.
+In order to help the process of transition from primary to secondary school two induction days are organised for the pupils.
+We also hold an information evening for parents proceeds.
 School leaders will visit Year 6 pupils in the primary schools to talk to them and answer their questions about the induction days.
 An information pack is given to each family about the Induction day and CCC in general.
 Information about pupils is gathered to help place them in appropriate tutor groups and for English, Maths and Science faculties to assign them into appropriate teaching groups.

 The purpose of the Induction Day is to give pupils the opportunity to meet members of their new tutor and teaching groups, and to become acquainted with some of the college’s routines.
 All pupils attending transfer days meet together at the start of the day then attend a number of different lessons.
 They are guided about the school by older pupils.
 An important part of the day for many pupils comes at the end, when they are gathered together once more and then guided to buses (where appropriate) to ensure they know which transport they will be using to and from school.